top of page

 0305_image_comparison02.jpg

-For single icons, the icon should be scaled to 1/4 of the width of the image.
+For single pictograms, the pictogram should be scaled to 1/4 of the width of the image.

-However, there are certain edge cases when icons can be larger or smaller, depending on the context.
+However, there are certain edge cases when pictograms can be larger or smaller, depending on the context.
 Inspect the images on the right to see such cases.

-You can combine icons with our T-handle taglines and/or text.
+You can combine pictograms with our T-handle taglines and/or text.
 Text and taglines should follow their respective guidelines.

-To learn more about icons, see the Icons chapter.
+To learn more about pictograms, see the pictograms chapter.

 Dimensional infographics are elements that use graphics and text in unison to describe two-dimensional properties (surface areas, length or height).
 This is represented by a dotted line with a distinct handle at both ends.